What were the very first restaurants like?

 THE TEXTS:

-Ad for Minet’s (very likely the same as Roze de Chantoiseau’s original restaurant)
+Minet’s (very likely the same as Roze de Chantoiseau’s original

 Master Minet, Master Traiteur, has just created, on the rue des Poulies St. Honoré, a new public Room modeled on our most brilliant Cafés.
 Excellent consommés or restorants, carefully kept warm in double boilers, are sold at a very modest price at all hours and delivered about Town.